 Not enough vitamin B typically leads to eye twitching.

-Magnesium helps to transport that calcium for nerves and muscle function.
-If you don’t have enough magnesium (aka hypomagnesemia) you might also be hurting your calcium levels.
+Magnesium helps transport that calcium for nerves and muscle function.
+If you don’t have enough magnesium (aka hypomagnesemia), you might also be impacting your calcium levels.
 You could get twitches anywhere in the body, even in your face, with this deficiency.

-Our muscles can contain up to 75 percent water, and it’s needed to carry nutrients and minerals to our muscles to function properly.
+Your muscles can contain up to 75 percent water, and it’s needed to carry nutrients and minerals to your muscles to function properly.
 Your larger muscles (think: legs, arms, and torso) will be most affected by dehydrated muscle twitches.

 Reaction to meds

 All medications are going to come with side effects, but certain meds can trigger muscle spasms.
 Specific medications include corticosteroids (used to treat conditions such as asthma, skin conditions, and autoimmune disease) as well as estrogen pills.